 All summer jobs require you to have a "student" status.
 A student is defined as someone enrolled in a secondary or post-secondary institution (currently or for the fall semester) or has graduated within the past six months.
 If you graduated in December, you could apply for and start a summer student position in the Ontario Public Service up until June of the following year.

 You must be a minimum of 15 years of age.
 Certain positions require you to be at least 18 years old.
 There is no maximum age limit for applying to summer student positions.
-Age parameters will be provided on the job advertisements and you must meet all age requirements by May 1st.
-If you turn 15 (or 18) over the summer you must meet the age requirements by the first day of employment.
+You must meet the age requirements by the first day of employment.

 - Residency in Ontario